This page provides you information about the legal system in Hungary.

 - the right to life and human dignity,

-- the prohibition of torture, any inhuman or degrading treatment or punishment, enslavement and human trafficking,
+- the prohibition of torture, inhuman or degrading treatment or punishment, slavery or servitude, and human trafficking,

 - the prohibition of all practices aimed at eugenics, any use of the human body or any of its parts for financial gain, and human cloning,